 [Section 39 amended by No. 24 of 1990 s.
 123.]

-40. Common Account and its investments
+39A.
+The Common Account

-(1) Subject to this Act, all capital moneys, however arising, vested in the Public Trustee, shall, unless directed to be otherwise invested, become one common fund (herein called the “Common Account”) established as an agency special purpose account under section 16 of the Financial Management Act 2006, to be invested by the Public Trustee.
+(1) The Common Account is established and —

-Investments made from the Common Account shall not be made on account of or belong to any particular trust or estate.
+(a) is a continuation of the Common Account referred to in section 40(1) of this Act immediately before the day on which section 25 of the Public Trustee and Trustee Companies Legislation Amendment Act 2008 comes into operation; and

-Subject to this Act, interest or income earned by such investments shall be credited to the Common Account.
+(b) is, on and from that day to be treated as a Fund as defined in section 2.

-(2) The Public Trustee may invest in investments authorised by law as in force immediately before the coming into operation of the Trustees Amendment Act 1997 for the investment of trust funds.
+(2) The Common Account is an agency special purpose account under the Financial Management Act 2006 section 16.

-(2a) In addition to any other investments that the Public Trustee is authorised to make from the Common Account, he may, with the prior approval of the Minister, invest portion of the moneys standing to the credit of the Common Account in acquiring land and erecting thereon a building for the purpose of —
+(3) In addition to any other investments that the Public Trustee is authorised to make from the Common Account, the Public Trustee may, with the prior approval of the Minister, invest a portion of the moneys standing to the credit of the Common Account in acquiring vacant land and erecting a building on the land or in acquiring land for the purpose of —

 (a) providing office accommodation for the Public Trustee and persons appointed under this Act; and